labgem/microscope-user-doc/docs/content/metabolism/kegg.rst

 In the table (3), each line describes a gene related to an enzymatic reaction of this pathway.
 EC numbers (enzymatic functions) are useful to construct these links.
 The « region » column indicates the genes presence/absence in the region of interest.

 On the KEGG maps (4), reactions matching genome annotations are highlighted in green and reaction matching region annotations are highlighted in yellow.
-More details are available by cliking on items of the map and.
+More details are available by clicking on items of the map and.
 The Reload button allows the user to come back in this his exploration work.